 Geography Intent Statement

 At its core, Geography is an investigative subject, which, year on year, builds on children’s understanding, knowledge and skills.
 Geography inspires curiosity, problem solving and critical thinking.
 There are two aspects of Geography: human and physical.
 The study of Geography helps children to understand the world we are living in and their place in it.
 Our curriculum aims to teach children about the diversity of Earth’s features, resources, habitats and climates and the relationship between its people and their environment.
-We also want children to develop their practical skills including: using maps, atlases and globes, data collection and analysis and analysing materials such as aerial photographs.
+We also want children to develop their disciplinary knowledge including: using maps, atlases and globes, data collection and analysis and analysing materials such as aerial photographs.
 Teachers promote a love of Geography by developing interesting and engaging lessons, displays and experiences as well as planning in opportunities for Geography field work.

 During their time at Backwell Juniors, children will get several opportunities to:

 It is our hope that interesting and practical Geography lessons, planned experiences and field work create curious and confident geographers.
 Our substantive and disciplinary knowledge based curriculum, should leave children with a lasting positive view of geography and with the tools to continue to progress in KS3 and beyond.
 Children of all ages and abilities, should be knowledgeable about the world, understand how geography impacts people’s lives and aware of the threats Earth faces.